inorganik/countUp.js/README.md

 1. Do your work on `countUp.js` and/or other files in the root directory.
 2. In Terminal, `cd` to the `countUp.js` directory.
-3. Run `npm install`, which installs gulp and its dependencies.
+3. Run `npm i`
-4. Run `gulp`, which copies and minifies the .js files to the `dist` folder.
+4. Run `npm run build`, which copies and minifies the .js files to the `dist` folder.